wkhattak/Finding-Lane-Lines/writeup.md

 ### Improvements

-* Handle any size image rather than 960 x 540.
+* Handle any size image rather than just 960 x 540.
 * Make region of interest calculation dynamic and robust based on image size.
 * The method for finding left/right lane lines can be improved as on a curve at a far away distance the slope of both left/right lanes may end up being the same.
 * Handle curved roads by being able to fit a curved line to left/right line segments.